khoanguyen-3fc/dh-p2p/README.md

-# RTSP over Dahua P2P (a.k.a.
-PTCP / PhonyTCP) protocol
+# RTSP Streaming with Dahua P2P Protocol Implementation

 This is a proof of concept implementation of RTSP over Dahua P2P protocol.
 It works with Dahua and derived cameras / NVRs.